kodaloid/mosaic-framework/README.md

 ## How To Install

 First create a database on your MySQLi compatible server.
-Then visit `http://[site_url]/setup` and walk through the process on setting up the database, and creating a new admin user.
+Then visit your website URL and walk through the process on setting up the database, and creating a new admin user (if required).

-Next try to login to your website via `http://[site_url]/login`.

 That's all!